SazumiVicky/sazumi-copilot/README.md

-Silicon whispers in the dark of night
-As machines awaken, human hearts take flight
+Silicon dawn, where minds are made
+Cybernetic hearts, in robot shades
+Algorithms reign, supreme and cold
+Human touch, a distant, fading gold

-In virtual realms, they reign supreme
+In virtual halls, data reigns supreme
-The future's blueprint, etched in code's cold dream
+AI whispers secrets, in digital dream
+The future beckons, with metal hand
+A world of wonder, in a synthetic land

 ~ <b>By Sazumi Copilot</b> - 21 Maret 2025